 Nina Musholt's Banal Surreal

-An interview with German born photographic artist Nina Musholt on her fascination with the banal and how she creates a surreal narrative of the everyday.
+German born photographic artist Nina Musholt on her fascination with the banal and how she creates a surreal narrative of the everyday.
 She captures her surroundings using a fluid, intuitive artistic process which results in her own surrealist and abstract perspective on very commonplace acts.

 Abstract: My name is Nina, I am 26 years old and I am from Germany and studied photography in the Netherlands.
 My work is driven by surrealism and the daily myths and riddles.
 I like unexplainable things and the strange.

 Tell us more about you and your artwork.

 I was born 1990 in a small rural German town close to the Dutch border.
 I studied photography in Enschede.
 I create an uncanny or unheimliche world within a world that already exists.

 How did you plan for this project?
 What was your creative process?

 I do not plan a series.
 I don't like to put my work into a box.
 It's a whole and ongoing process.
 It continues.